TUnit17/Journal/Remodel.md

 1. demolition
 1. revision may be needed
 1. electrical
+   1. power outlet: microwave and airtry
+   1. ceiling lights in kitchen
+   1. ceiling lights in living room
 1. install floors and trim
 1. install cabinets
 1. install countertop